develephant/coronium-core-docs/docs-src/docs/extending/index.md

 ### Accessing

-The plugin is now available in the __core__ namespace as the key specified in the __plugins.lua__ file for use in server-side project API files.
+The plugin is now available in the `core` server-side namespace as the key specified in the __plugins.lua__ file for use in server-side project API files.

 __Server API Example__